nosratheno/clyell/_posts/2018/2018-11-11-beef-bourguignon.md

 1. Meat
 	* Finely chop bacon
-	* Roughly chop gravy beef and season
+	* Roughly chop beef, and season with salt and pepper.

 ### Cooking